kiedtl/website/src/content/blog/chatterbox.md

 quite a bit; I've also changed the second line to not be a sentence, thus eliminating a whole two letter word ;)

-The warning has been changed to not repeat the host and ip address, which was already listed previously.
+The warning has been changed to not repeat the host and IP address, which was already listed previously.
 The completely unnecessary `please` has been removed from the password error.